igamenovoer/aider-mcp-server/README.md

 This server allows Claude Code to offload AI coding tasks to Aider, the best open source AI coding assistant.
 By delegating certain coding tasks to Aider, we can reduce costs, gain control over our coding model and operate Claude Code in a more orchestrative way to review and revise code.

+## How this MCP server runs

+- This project implements an MCP stdio server.
+It reads/writes over stdin/stdout using the MCP Python library and exposes two tools: `aider_ai_code` and `list_models`.
+- The process must be launched with a working directory that is a valid Git repository.
+All file paths in tool calls are interpreted relative to this directory.
+- Model selection:
+  - At server start, you can set a default editor model with `--editor-model` (defaults to "openai/gpt-4.1").
+  - Each `aider_ai_code` call may optionally pass a `model` to override the default for that call.
+- Requirements:
+  - `git` must be installed and available on PATH (used to compute diffs and validate repo).
+  - Set the relevant API key for the chosen model provider (e.g., OPENAI_API_KEY, GEMINI_API_KEY, etc.) in the environment.

 ## Setup

 0. Clone the repository: